maks-rafalko/php5.4-vagrant-env/README.md

 ## Description

-Chef solo config files to install a php 5.4 environment that can be used with vagrant.
+Chef solo config files to install a php 5.4 environment that can be used with Vagrant.

 ## Includes